 How Advertising, Influencer Marketing, and Public Relations Contrast With and Complement Each Other

 However, we’re also frequently called upon to write press releases and newsletters, which is much more akin to public relations (PR).
-Despite the common thread of content, these three kinds of marketing are quite different from one another.
+Despite the common thread of content, these three kinds of marketing are entirely different from one another.

 Bare Bones Advertising